Metropolitan Streets Act 1867: Part II (sections 17 – 29)

 This covered further specific instances, such as hackney carriages, requiring them to display a "Plate or Mark" showing they had been checked and authorised by the commissioners, banning their use at night without having at least one external lamp (Note: The act granted royal assent in December required the regulations on such lamps to be approved by a principal Secretary of State.) and allowing any hackney carriage on a stand to charge a minimum fare of 1 shilling.
 It also covered dangerous, stray and lost dogs, with the police required to notify their owners if an address was in their collar and to feed and look after them for three days and allowed to sell or destroy them if they were unclaimed after three days.
 They were also to destroy them if a magistrate adjudged them to be dangerous and to detain and muzzle stray wild dogs until they were claimed by the owners, who were to pay the expenses of the detention and muzzling.

 Part II also enabled the commissioners to license shoeblacks, commissionaires and messengers and set pitches or "standings" for them with a maximum number in each pitch, as well as to put up placards and signs on regulations in the act as a whole.
 It also banned more than two people from gathering in the street to bet.
 Proceeds from the sale of stray dogs and the penalties in the act were to be applied according to existing acts relating to the Metropolitan and City Police.
-Finally, it also extended the provisions of section 52 (Note: "Regulations for preventing Obstructions in the Streets during Public Processions, &c.") of the Metropolitan Police Act 1839 to the City of London and allowed householders in the City of London to place "a Box or Barrel" of refuse on the kerb for collection before 8am.
+Finally, it also extended the provisions of section 52 (Note: "Regulations for preventing Obstructions in the Streets during Public Processions, &c.") of the Metropolitan Police Act 1839 (2 & 3 Vict. c.
+47) to the City of London and allowed householders in the City of London to place "a Box or Barrel" of refuse on the kerb for collection before 8am.

+Subsequent developments

+In section 4, the definition of " the special limits of this Act ", and sections 8 and 26 of the act were repealed by section 1(1) of, and part VI of schedule 1 to, the Statute Law (Repeals) Act 1973, which came into force on 18 July 1973.

+Section 17 of the act was repealed by section 1(1) of, and part XVIII of schedule 1 to, the Statute Law (Repeals) Act 1976, which came into force on 27 May 1976.

+Section 25 of the act was repealed by section 1(1) of, and part VII of schedule 1 to, the Statute Law (Repeals) Act 1981, which came into force on 21 May 1981.